 Floyd’s Pelican Bar- This bar and restaurant is built from driftwood and sits atop stilts on a sandbar that is about a quarter of a mile out to sea.
 It is just a 20-minute boat ride from the coast of Negril.
 It is the perfect place to spend an evening swimming, sunbathing, and enjoying some great food and a cold Red Stripe.

-Most think of the beaches of Jamaica when they are looking for things to do, but take the time to look into what is around, and you may find some memorable experiences.
-Jamaica has a beautiful culture and a landscape that is just as diverse as anywhere else.
+Most think of the beaches when they are looking for things to do, but take the time to look into what is around, and you may find some memorable experiences.
+The country has a beautiful culture and a landscape that is just as diverse as anywhere else.
 There are great people, tropical wildlife, and things to do inland and on the coast.
 Just expand your horizons and see all the things that Jamaica has to offer.

 How To Make A Dirty Banana